 Anastasiya’s silver medal bar routine from event finals in Ljubljana.

 Here’s another 19-year-old Anastasiya from Belarus.
 The gymnast from Grodno made her senior debut in 2012 and has gained a wealth of experience over the years, competing internationally whenever she has the chance.
-She was proud to represent her country at both European and World Championships last year, although she was limited by slight injuries and could only compete bars.
+She was proud to represent her country at both European and world championships last year, although she was limited by slight injuries and could only compete bars.
 She does very well on this event, competing a solid 5.2 difficulty there and earning a 13.466 in Nanning, putting her in 48th place on the event – huge for her country.
 Anastasiya, known as Nastya, loves fashion and Beyonce, and looks up to both the Russian and U.S. elite gymnasts.

 The two Anastasiyas with their teammates at the 2014 European Championships.
 The women placed 17th out of 26 teams in Sofia.

 This is not a comprehensive list of all of Belarus’ team members, but instead focuses on those who have competed internationally this year.
-The team is also home to current seniors Hiafira Kazimirskaya, Yuliya Khramiankova, Nadzeya Mushynskaya, Lizaveta Naplekava, and Nastassia Zaitsava.
+The team is also home to current seniors Hiafira Kazimirskaya, Yuliya Khramiankova, Lizaveta Naplekava, and Nastassia Zaitseva.
 They also have several promising juniors, including 2000 babies Maryia Kaminskaya and Katsiaryna Valnova, as well as 2020 hopefuls Aliaksandra Artsiukh, Anastasiya Harodnaya, Hanna Traukova, and Dziyana Tyshkavets.

 Article by Lauren Hopkins